How do I print out your free material?

 I try to proofread everything, but I miss things.
 Please help me out by letting me know and I will fix it as soon as possible.

+What software program do you use?
 Where do you get your clip art?

 Can I use your art and/or music on some of the things I make for my students?